m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 ssl_key = </etc/dovecot/private/dovecot.key
 ```

-Replace them with the perviously generated location of your Let’s Encrypt TLS certificate and private key.
+Replace them with the previously generated location of your Let’s Encrypt TLS certificate and private key.

 It would be as follows: